-Third Thursday Education Night
+Education Night

-The Third Thursday meetings are "hands on" workshops in photo techniques conducted by visiting experts or advanced SSCC members.
+The third Thursday meetings are usually "hands on" workshops in photo techniques conducted by visiting experts or advanced SS-CC members.
 Meetings are held from 7:30-9:30 p.m.

-Fourth Thursday Open Forum Night
+Open Forum Night

-The Fourth Thursday meetings began in 2013-14 with the goal of giving members an informal "salon" type forum to bring and discuss their work.
+The Open Forum meetings began in 2013-14 with the goal of giving members an informal "salon" type forum to bring and discuss their work.
 As with the other meetings, we begin at 7:30 p.m.